-Specifies the type of entity for staging; a single directory, including all files and subdirectories; a single file; or a file containing a list of source-file/destination pairs source destination
+Specifies the type of entity for staging: a single directory, including all files and subdirectories; a single file; or a file containing a list of source-file/destination pairs.

-Specifies the path to the directory|file|list within the DataWarp instance. source must start with \$DW\JOB\STRIPE.
+Specifies the path to the directory|file|list within the DataWarp instance. spath must start with the exact string \$DW JOB STRIPED or \$DW JOB PRIVATE.